 “I felt good at the start, then started missing chances after the interval,” said 28-year-old Trump.
 “I’m happy with my game and this is an important tournament for me.
 I enjoy being in Llandudno, I always feel relaxed here.
 Neil Robertson will be a similar challenge, he plays a similar game to Stephen but scores a bit heavier when he’s playing well.”

 The result means Maguire needs a deep run at the China Open – probably at least to the semi-finals – to have a chance of automatic qualification for the World Championship.
 Click here for the Race to the Crucible.

 Thanks to Tai Chengzhe for those images

-In case you missed it … as I did actually.
+In case you missed it … as I did actually

 And this was Ronnie’s preparation this time

-I have been in Llandudno a few years back and I have to say the sceneries are breathtaking in the area.
+I have been to Llandudno a few years back and I have to say the sceneries are breathtaking in the area.
 This hill Ronnie is climbing is situated at the end of the beach and it’s quite the sight… and most would be out of breath just walking to the top, it’s that steep in places!

 And I also visited Anglesey (we had a day off).
 Follow the link to see more images of this beautiful region, well worth a visit.